nodebox/seed/_docs/graphics.md

 Here's a small example:

-<iframe src="/embed/-L0tY6Jn8y3IN3nq3onZ"></iframe>
+<iframe src="/embed/-L4ukZKf8y3IN3nq3onZ"></iframe>

 Let's look at the actual code we generate.
 The `root:` block has only one option which generates a `<svg>` tag.
 This tag contains properties for the `width` and `height` of the composition.
 We choose 300 here but you might choose different values depending on the size of your screen.
 The width and height are not absolutely required but not setting them will result in a tiny SVG document, which is not really useful.
-Inside of this tag we generate a `{{ circle * 50 }}`.
+Inside of this tag we generate a `{{ circle|repeat(50) }}`.
 This expands to 50 `{{ circle }}` blocks.
 In other words, we generate 50 circles.

 The `circle:` block consists of a single option with a [&lt;circle&gt;](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle) tag.
 This a standard SVG element that has a number of properties: